Benefits & pensions

 Minimum benefits and pensions fixed by law and covered by the Social Security Scheme.
 CBAs may establish further benefits or pensions complementing those set out by the public system.

 In general, benefits are either introduced by the individual contract of employment or by the collective bargaining agreement.
-The benefits provided to an employee usually depend on his or her level of seniority in the organization.
-Common benefits, at least for persons at a more senior level, are: additional paid holidays; contributions to a private pension insurance; health and death insurance; mobile telephone; company car/car allowance; and contributions from the employer during parental leave (in addition to what is paid from the Swedish state).
+The benefits provided to an employee usually depend on their level of seniority in the organization.
+Common benefits, at least for persons at a more senior level, are additional paid holidays, contributions to a private pension insurance, health and life insurance, a company car or car allowance and contributions from the employer during parental leave in addition to what is paid by the Swedish state.
 Collective bargaining agreements typically include provisions regarding payment of pension contributions into private pension insurance.
 Benefits are generally subject to social security charges to be paid by the employer and taxes to be paid by the employee.

 Labor and National Health Insurance systems covered through payroll deductions and contributions.
-There are 2 pension systems (older LSA and New Pension Act).
+There are 2 pension systems: the older LSA and New Pension Act.
 Foreigners are only allowed to participate in the LSA pension system, unless they are married to a Taiwanese citizen or are a permanent resident.

 Workmen's Compensation Fund

-Thailand has a worker's compensation scheme which requires employers to pay medical expenses, rehabilitation expenses, or funeral expenses, as the case may be, incurred by employees due to injuries, sickness, rehabilitation, disappearance or death caused by accidents arising out of and in the course of employment.
-The current employer contribution rate (on yearly basis) is 0.2-1% of the total salary, payable to the employees subject to the types of business and as determined by the social security office, by January 31 of each year.
+Thailand has a worker's compensation scheme which requires employers to pay medical expenses, rehabilitation expenses or funeral expenses incurred by employees due to injuries, sickness, rehabilitation, disappearance or death caused by accidents arising out of and in the course of employment.
+The current employer contribution rate (on yearly basis) is 0.2 to 1 percent of the total salary, payable to the employees subject to the types of business and as determined by the social security office, by January 31 of each year.

 Social Security Fund

 Every employer is required to register with the Social Security Fund.
 The government, employer and employee jointly contribute to the fund every time wages are paid.
-The rate of contribution is 5% of an employee's salary, with a maximum of THB 750 per month.
+The rate of contribution is 5 percent of an employee's salary, with a maximum of THB750 per month.
 As a member of the Social Security Fund, an employee is entitled to receive compensation benefits in non-work-related cases.

-An employer may alternatively and voluntarily establish a Provident Fund, which is used to provide security to an employee in the case of death, termination of employment, or resignation from the fund.
-The employee can contribute a minimum of 2% to a maximum of 15% of his/her wages depending on the policy of the service provider, and the employer would normally contribute no less than the employee's contribution.
+An employer may alternatively and voluntarily establish a Provident Fund, which is used to provide security to an employee in the case of death, termination of employment or resignation from the fund.
+The employee may contribute a minimum of 2 percent to a maximum of 15 percent of their wages depending on the policy of the service provider, and the employer normally contributes no less than the employee's contribution.

-With the amendments in the Private Pension Savings and Investments System Law No. 4632, it became compulsory for employers to include employees under 45 years in a private pension plan.
+Under the Private Pension Savings and Investments System Law No. 4632, it is compulsory for employers to include employees under 45 years in a private pension plan.

-Under the system, if the employer employs five or more employees, it must execute a private pension plan agreement with one or more pension companies and must enroll its employees, who are younger than the age of 45 in the relevant pension plan(s).
-The employer must deduct the contribution fee (ie, 3% of the gross salary of the employee) from the monthly salaries and deposit such fees with the pension companies.
+Under the system, if the employer employs 5 or more employees, it must execute a private pension plan agreement with one or more pension companies.
+It must enroll its employees who are under the age of 45 in the relevant pension plan(s).
+The employer must deduct the contribution fee (ie, 3 percent of the gross salary of the employee) from the monthly salaries and deposit such fees with the pension companies.

 Currently, no benefits required above those covered under social security contributions.

 Employers must make regular deductions from employees' salaries for contributions to the state pension fund.
-Private pension plans can be implemented at employers' discretion.
+Private pension plans may be implemented at employers' discretion.

 United Arab Emirates

-In respect of UAE national employees and GCC national employees, the employer is required to enrol in and make contributions themselves and employee deductions for the state pension funds.
-High earners in the UAE and GCC are entitled to an end-of-service gratuity (EOSG) for their earnings over AED 50,000.
-All other employees are entitled to receive an EOSG on termination based on their full earnings, calculated by reference to age and length of service, unless the employer contracts out of these arrangements with its employees by providing a savings scheme or pension scheme.
-The EOSG is reduced if the employee resigns within the first 5 years of service and is forfeited if the employee is summarily dismissed for one of the reasons under Article 120 of the UAE Labor Law.
+Under the Labor Law and in the ADGM, the employer is required to enroll and make contributions and employee deductions for the state pension funds for UAE national and GCC national employees.
+All other employees are entitled to receive an end of service gratuity on termination based on their full earnings, calculated by reference to age and length of service, unless the employer contracts out of these arrangements with its employees by providing a savings scheme or pension scheme.

 Currently, no benefits required above those covered under social insurance contributions.

-The compulsory retirement age is 60 years old for men and 55 years old for women.
-The retirement age may be increased by up to 5 years for employees with high technical expertise, for those at managerial-level positions, or in a number of other special cases.
+The retirement age may be increased by up to 5 years for employees with high technical expertise or professional qualifications, or in a number of other special cases.